 They're real, and they're more powerful than ever.

 Update: Our MacBook Pro 14-inch (2023) review is out, noting that the new laptop "proves the power of Apple silicon, with superb performance, battery life and a refined industrial design."

 Apple has unleashed MacBook Pro models for 2023, and as predicted, they feature the new M2 Pro and M2 Max chips.
-There are some extra features this time round, although you'd be forgiven for thinking that they are the same laptop otherwise.
+There are some extra features this time round, although you'd be forgiven for thinking these are the same laptops otherwise.

-They are going to replace the now-year-old MacBook Pro 2021, becoming the new most powerful laptops in Apple's stable.
-With the new chips under the hood, they're bringing significant power boosts to the line, although they not shaking up the design on the outside this time.
-They are still available in 14 and 16-inch screen sizes too, mostly because they share the same chassis as the previous model.
+The new MacBook Pro models replace the now-year-old MacBook Pro 2021, becoming the new most powerful laptops in Apple's stable.
+New chips under the hood bring significant power boosts to the line, although they not shaking up the design on the outside this time.
+They are still available in 14- and 16-inch screen sizes too, mostly because they share the same chassis as the previous model.